eiximenis/tvision2/readme.md

 * Tvision2.Core: The work on core is, altought not finished, somewhat stabilized.
 Some work could be needed to support some scenarios needed by some other libraries, but I don't expect dramatic changes to it.
 Pending work is making `VirtualConsole` aware of console buffer size changes.

-* Tvision2.ConsoleDriver: DotNet console driver is almost done, and Win32 console driver is very advanced but some adjustements needs to be done (to support utf8 characters).
-Linux driver (using ncurses) is in early development stage and won't almost work.
-A pending work for all drivers is way to setup the initial state of the console buffer.
-If you wonder why there are Win32 and Linux specific implementations of the ConsoleDriver (instead of relying in the netcore Console API which is cross-platform) is because netcore Console API is limited (i.e. no mouse support).
+* Tvision2.ConsoleDriver: DotNet console driver is implemented and working.
+Linux console driver (based on NCurses) is under development, but it is usable, altohough some keyboard bindings still not work.
+Win32 console driver is working, but need to be adapted to support the new color management.
+Finally an experimental Linux terminfo console driver is started, but is not usable yet.

 * Tvision2.Controls: Basic architecture is done, but all controls needs to be finished, and some controls have to be added.
 But, from architectural point of view, I don't expect any radical change.